What is cholesterol?

 - Cholesterol - drug treatment (Medical Encyclopedia) Also in Spanish

-- Exercise and activity - children (Medical Encyclopedia) Also in Spanish
+- High cholesterol - children (Medical Encyclopedia) Also in Spanish

 - How to Lower Cholesterol: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish